- Install UI.Vision RPA

 - Upload the script to APM

-Rather than manually entering all script commands, you can use a 3rd-party script recorder, such as UI.Vision Kantu for Chrome, to record your interactions with a web application and automatically generate the Selenium script to mimic your interactions.
-Kantu creates the script by recording your mouse clicks and key strokes as you interact with a web application - just like recording a macro.
+Rather than manually entering all script commands, you can use a 3rd-party script recorder, such as UI.Vision RPA for Chrome (formerly Kantu), to record your interactions with a web application and automatically generate the Selenium script to mimic your interactions.
+UI.Vision RPA creates the script by recording your mouse clicks and key strokes as you interact with a web application - just like recording a macro.

-The following steps describe how to use Kantu (V5.0.1) to record your scripts.
+The following steps describe how to use UI.Vision RPA (V5.3.17) to record your scripts.
 The steps are similar with other script recorders.

 - Open the Chrome browser.

-- Go to the UI.Vision Kantu for Chrome page.
+- Go to the UI.Vision RPA for Chrome page.

 - Click Add to Chrome.